mparno/fenics-web/source/programmers-reference/appendices/ffc/introduction.rst

 Have a look at all the chapters in the manual, many seems to be outdated e.g., the formlanguage chapter which is now handled by UFL.

+Since this is a programmer's reference we should rely on the autodoc features of Sphinx like we do for the dolfin modules and just add supplementary text.